JonathanWilbur/mueller-report/volume1.md

 The principal federal statute criminalizing false statements to government investigators is 18 U.S.C. § 1001.
-As relevant here, under section 1001(a)(2), it is a crime to knowingly and willfully "make\[\] any materially false, fictitious, or fraudulent statement or representation" "in any matter within the jurisdiction of the executive ... branch of the government."
+As relevant here, under section 1001(a)(2), it is a crime to knowingly and willfully "make\[\] any materially false, fictitious, or fraudulent statement or representation" "in any matter within the jurisdiction of the executive... branch of the government."
 An FBI investigation is a matter within the executive Branch's jurisdiction.
 United States v.
 Rodgers, 466 U.S. 475, 479 (1984).
 The statute also applies to a subset of legislative branch actions-viz., administrative matters and "investigation\[s\] or review\[s \]" conducted by a